ChangJoey56/Transfer-Learing/doc/awesome_paper.md

  ### 1.1.6 Layer-wsie DA
  * CVPR-19 [Unsupervised Domain Adaptation using Feature-Whitening and Consensus Loss](https://arxiv.org/pdf/1903.03215) [[official code]](https://github.com/roysubhankar/dwt-domain-adaptation)
      - Propose the feature whitening for domain alignment and the Min-Entropy Consensus loss for unlabeled target domain adaptation
+     - Introduce MSE-LOSS which merges both the entropy and the consistency loss, and assume that the predictions for the same image should be similar
  * CVPR-19 [Domain-Specific Batch Normalization for Unsupervised Domain Adaptation]( https://arxiv.org/pdf/1906.03950)
      - Aim to adapt both domains by specializing batch normalization layers in CNN
      - Propose separate batch normalization layers for both domains